Ignatius Zakka I

-Ignatius Zakka I Iwas (ܐܝܓܢܐܛܝܘܣ ܙܟܝ ܩܕܡܝܐ ܥܝܘܐܨ; إغناطيوس زكا الأول عيواص; Ignatios Zakkà ‘Īwāṣ, born Sanharib Iwas, 21 April 1931 – 21 March 2014) was the 122nd reigning Syriac Orthodox Patriarch of Antioch and All the East and, as such, Supreme Head of the Universal Syriac Orthodox Church.
+Mor Ignatius Zakka I Iwas (ܐܝܓܢܐܛܝܘܣ ܙܟܝ ܩܕܡܝܐ ܥܝܘܐܨ; إغناطيوس زكا الأول عيواص; Ignatios Zakkà ‘Īwāṣ, born Sanharib Iwas, 21 April 1931 – 21 March 2014) was the 122nd reigning Syriac Orthodox Patriarch of Antioch and All the East and, as such, Supreme Head of the Universal Syriac Orthodox Church.
 Also known by his traditional episcopal name, Severios, he was enthroned as patriarch on 14 September 1980 in St. George's Patriarchal Cathedral in Damascus.
 He succeeded Ignatius Ya`qub III.
 As is traditional for the head of the church, Mor Severios adopted the name Ignatius.

 Zakka was known for his involvement in ecumenical dialogue.
 He was a president of the World Council of Churches and also a prolific author.
 He was an observer at Second Vatican Council before becoming metropolitan bishop of Mosul.
 At the time of his election as patriarch, Mor Severios Zakka was serving as the archbishop of Baghdad and Basra.
 As patriarch, he established a monastic seminary, met with Pope John Paul II during the Roman Pope's visit to Syria in 2001, and installed numerous metropolitans, including Baselios Thomas I as Catholicos of India.
 He celebrated his Silver Jubilee in 2005.

 Iwas was admitted to a hospital in Germany for angioplasty on 20 February 2014 and died on 21 March 2014.

 Early life and education

 Sanharib Iwas was born on 21 April 1931 in Mosul, Iraq.
 His parents named him after Sennacherib, the father of St. Behnam.
 He completed his elementary studies at the school of Our Lady's Parish and was transferred to St. Thomas Syriac Orthodox Church School, both in Mosul.
 In 1946, he began his theological studies in the city's Mor Ephrem seminary.
 At the seminary, his birth name was replaced by the name Zakka.
 There, in 1948, he was ordained as a deacon with the rank of Reader.
-In the year 1953, he was promoted to the rank of subdeacon.
+In 1953, he was promoted to the rank of subdeacon.
 The following year saw Iwas take monastic vows.
 He left Mosul at that time to become secretary to the patriarchs, Ignatius Aphrem I Barsoum and then Ignatius Jacob III.
 In 1955 he was promoted to the rank of full deacon.

 On 17 November 1957, Patriarch Ya`qub III ordained Deacon Zakka a priest and, two years later, gave him the pectoral cross as rabban.
 In 1960, he pursued further study in New York City.
 There, he studied oriental languages and completed a master's degree in English at the City University and a further master's in pastoral theology at the General Theological Seminary.